ruzgiiar/Manipulation-Analyz/README.md

    - Statistical analyzes in detail

-   - 1086 used lines of code
+   - English and Turkish explanations

 For more detailed explanation contact ' ruzgiarr@gmail.com '.